Todmorden: Toponymy

+The name Todmorden is first attested in 1246, in the form Totmardene; other pre-modern spellings include Tottemerden, Totmereden and Totmerden.
+This is thought to originate in Old English as a personal name, Totta, combined with the Old English words mǣre ('border, boundary') and denu ('valley').
+Thus the name once meant 'Totta's border-valley'.
+The valley in question is thought to have been the one running north-west from the town, and the border the one between Lancashire and Yorkshire.

+Although, fanciful and historically implausible, alternative etymologies circulate, such as the speculation that the name derives from two words for death: German Tod and French mort, or that the name meant 'marshy den of the fox', supposedly from tod, a word of uncertain origin meaning 'fox' first attested around 1200, moor (which in Old English meant 'marsh'), and den (also attested in Old English to mean an animal's lair).

-'Tod' is an informal, shorthand name for Todmorden, often used in everyday conversation.
+'Tod' is an informal name for Todmorden, often used in everyday conversation.

 Prehistory

-In 1898 Blackheath Barrow—a ring cairn monument situated above Cross Stone in Todmorden—was excavated and proved to be a site of "surpassing archaeological interest", according to J. Lawton Russell, one of the men who carried out the excavation.
+In 1898, Blackheath Barrow—a ring cairn monument situated above Cross Stone in Todmorden—was excavated and proved to be a site of "surpassing archaeological interest", according to J. Lawton Russell, one of the men who carried out the excavation.
 Various Bronze Age items were discovered, including sepulchral urns, a human skull, teeth and hands.

 Russell contended that Blackheath Barrow was primarily a religious site, specifically intended for the "performance of funeral rites", as there was no evidence that it had been settled for domestic use.
 Of particular interest were the four cairns, positioned at the cardinal points of the compass, and it has been suggested that this indicates "a ritual evocation of the airts, or spirits of the four directions, with obvious correlates in relation to spirits in the land of the dead".

 The various finds from the 1898 dig are now housed in the Todmorden Library, on permanent display.

 Early history

-The earliest written record of the area is in the Domesday Book of 1086.
 Settlement in medieval Todmorden was dispersed, most people living in scattered farms or in isolated hilltop agricultural settlements.
 Packhorse trails were marked by ancient stones, of which many still survive.

-For hundreds of years streams from the surrounding hills provided water for corn and fulling mills.
+For hundreds of years, streams from the surrounding hills provided water for corn and fulling mills.
 Todmorden grew to relative prosperity by combining farming with the production of woollen textiles.
 Some yeomen clothiers were able to build fine houses, a few of which still exist today.
 Increasingly, though, the area's industry turned to cotton.
 The proximity of Manchester, as a source of material and trade, was undoubtedly a strong factor.
 Another was that the strong Pennine streams and rivers were able to power the machine looms.
 Improvements in textile machinery (by John Kay, James Hargreaves and Richard Arkwright), along with the development of turnpike roads (1751–1781), helped to develop the new cotton industry and to increase the local population.